mohamedsamara/cra-template-ts-basic/README.md

 - `yarn lint` - runs linter in the project files based on eslint rules

 - `yarn lint:fix` - rus linter and fixes errors when possible

+- `yarn format` - runs prettier in the project files based on .prettierrc rules